For Middle School Students (Grades 6-8)

 - Developing a dynamic growth mindset for learning and handling non-preferred challenges

 - Establishing good communication with parents, teachers and other support persons

 Included in the fees:

-- Six (6) group sessions of 1.25 hours each for child participants.
+- Group sessions of 1.0 hour each for child participants.
 And, parents/caregivers attend the last 15-20 minutes of each group session to give their child time to practice communicating about their goals, progress and challenges.

 - Extensive supportive materials for parents/caregivers and their child.